microsoft/terminal/doc/specs/#1564 - Settings UI/spec.md

 ## UI/UX Design

-Layout of all of the settings per page can be found in [Appendix 1](#appendix-1).
+Layout of all of the settings per page can be found in the [design doc](./design.md).

 ### Top-level navigation: more descriptive navigation

 The navigation menu is broken up into more digestible sections.
 This aligns more closely to other terminals.
 The following are the proposed navigation items:

 - General
-    - Launch
+    - Startup
     - Interaction
     - Rendering
 - Appearance